 Liquid flow instruments (and anti-corrosive gas meters and controllers) tend to be a bit more robust as they are built to be resistant to corrosion, however liquid units are not calibrated to provide accurate gas readings.
 So what happens if your liquid flow contains gas bubbles?
 These interfere with the sensors and create inaccurate readings.
 To minimize bubbles interfering with readings, our liquid devices are equipped with bleed ports that remove the gas from the flow stream.

 Coriolis mass flow instruments

 We also make mass flow meters and controllers that use Coriolis technology.
 These devices measure mass flow rates with no dependence on temperature or pressure measurements.
 They instead use sensors to measure the deflection of the tube through which the fluid flows.
 This deflection is directly proportional to the mass flow rate.

 A strength of this technology is that it measures mass flow rates regardless of fluid properties or composition.
 One Coriolis can therefore measure mass flow of either gases or liquids, with no need for recalibration.
 Like our differential pressure devices, these do have the limitation of requiring single-phase fluid flow.

-Our Basis OEM thermal flow controllers operate by measuring the amount of current required to maintain a fixed temperature across a heating element.
+Our Basis thermal mass flow controllers operate by measuring the amount of current required to maintain a fixed temperature across a heating element.
 Faster flows require higher current and vice versa.
 Because liquids have significantly higher specific heats than gases, a much higher current is required to heat a liquid flowing through an instrument than for a gas.
 This means thermal meters for gases cannot get wet or the current will get too high and permanently damage the internal sensor.